Rhodes (TV series): Criticism

 Because of the dramatic slide in ratings, Rhodes was quickly deemed to have been a failure, prompting MacDonald to observe that the series was 'in danger of becoming a flop as colossal as its hero's exploits'.
 It was also quickly rounded on by a number of critics, who were equally as scathing.
 Writing for The Sunday Times, A. A. Gill suggested it 'started with everything against it and then they made it all worse', while David Aaronovitch of The Independent on Sunday criticized the overuse of background music, observing 'the BBC's Rhodes is a man who cannot take a leak without the assistance of the Berlin Philharmonic'.

 However, despite the series' troubles the BBC were hopeful that it would enjoy more success internationally: A spokeswoman for BBC Worldwide said of Rhodes: 'It's obviously very disappointing about the ratings but it doesn't really affect international sales.
 Overseas broadcasters...tend not to go on what critics say here.'

 Media releases

 The complete series of Rhodes was released on VHS in 1997.
 It was subsequently released on DVD by Acorn Media UK on 3 March 2008.
+A book by Antony Thomas, Rhodes, was published in 1996 by BBC Books (ISBN 978-0-563-38742-8).